vmoravec/cct/README.md

 ## Installation

-  Make sure you have installed all [dependencies](#Dependencies)
+  Make sure you have installed all [dependencies](#dependencies)

-     git clone git@github.com:vmoravec/cct
+  After you have cloned the repository, install the required rubygems:

      bundle install

   All rubygems will be installed into the directory `vendor/bundle` within the repo.

-  This is the default setup, if you use one of Ruby version managers like `RVM`, you might want to create a new gemset and override the bundle config with:
+  This is the default setup, if you use one of Ruby version managers like `RVM`, you might want to create a new gemset and override the bundle config in `.bundle/config` with:

      bundle install --system

 ## Dependencies

     zypper in rubygem-bundler ruby-devel
     zypper in gcc make

-  List of required rubygems can be found in file `cct.gemspec` .
+  List of required rubygems can be found in file `cct.gemspec` and in `Gemfile`.

-## Crash course
+## How-To's

+#### Make use of `rake console`

+  Once you have entered configuration data for the admin node, it's handy to get some live data from the deployed cloud within an ruby's irb session.

+  `rake console` will give you access to admin node, control node, crowbar API and some other useful stuff used in the cucumber step definitions.

+  To make it more verbose, call it with `rake console --verbose`

+#### Write a new feature

+#### Write a new scenario

+#### Write a step definition

+#### Use commands in the step definitions

+#### Add new command for the step definitions

-#### Run a feature
+#### Run a single feature

     rake feature:FEATURE_NAME

-#### Run a test/scenario
+#### Run a scenario

-    rake featuer:FEATURE_NAME:SCENARIO_NAME
+    rake feature:FEATURE_NAME:SCENARIO_NAME

 #### Rake task is your friend

     rake help

-  `rake` is the only way to run the tests and other commands.
-All files with tasks are located in the directory `tasks/` and have suffix `.rake` All are loaded automatically.
-Just put `your_new.rake` file into the directory and add your tasks.

-  A single file usually contains several tasks within some well chosen namespace.

-  In general there is 2 kinds of tasks:

-    * regular rake tasks => for managing testsuite and providing help
-    * feature rake task  => for running cucumber features

 #### Add new feature